Roshi-Codes/BlueTeamBeast/Powershell/README.md

 # BlueTeamBeast
 Powershell Scripts for Blue Teams and Incident Responce.

-Disclaimer: I am GCIH (July 2019) and GCIA (November 2019) certified.
+Disclaimer: I am GCIH (July 2019) GCIA (November 2019) and GCFE (June 2020) certified.
 However all information here and within this repository is given as a general guide to help fellow incident responders, it is given with NO WARRENTY and NO GUARANTEE of effectiveness.
-If you are concerned with any advice in here or not sure on anything I suggest doing your own further research or pay an expert to implement a solution for you.
+If you are concerned with any advice in here or not sure on anything, I suggest doing your own further research or pay an expert to implement a solution for you.

 This repository contains a series of scripts to aid in a range of blue team tasks across your network.